mdvorak/klipper-config/README.md

 [Pinout](./_PINOUT.md)

-This config is now for use with Moonraker.
+This config is for Moonraker.

 ## Usage